NeuroCoderZ/holograms.media/audit_report.md

     *   [X] Features are within the defined MVP scope as per `ULTIMATE_ROAD_TO_MVP_JUNE_9.md`.
 No scope creep.
         *   *Audit Finding:* Based on the audit of sections A-G, the work seems aligned with the document's scope.
     *   [?]
 Complexity is managed; "keep it simple" principle applied, especially for Cloud Function logic and Tria MVP features.
-        *   *Audit Finding:* **General code review needed.** Cloud function logic seems to rely on distinct bots, which is good.
+        *   *Audit Finding:* **General code review needed.** Cloud function logic seems to rely on distinct agents, which is good.
 Missing `ChunkProcessorBot.py` and incomplete schemas are current complexity issues.

 **Summary of Section IV Audit:**
 Many items are marked with '[?]'
 (Needs Verification/Testing/Review) because they depend on: